Nurturing Health: A Lifecourse Approach to NCD Prevention in Nepal

 Key activities include:

-1. Bolstering primary care in Lumbini province by using evidence-based research to identify gaps, developing standardized protocols for care, rolling out these protocols at all healthcare levels, and enhancing the health information system.
+• Bolstering primary care in Lumbini province by using evidence-based research to identify gaps, developing standardised protocols for care, implementing these protocols across all levels of the healthcare system, and strengthening the health information system.

-2. Improving access to health services by assessing and involving private health sectors in remote areas, adapting standardised health protocols to fit their services, and setting up reporting mechanisms within the governmental system.
+• Improving access to health services by assessing and engaging private sector health providers in remote areas, adapting standardised care protocols to their services, and establishing reporting mechanisms within the government system.

-3. Encouraging community engagement for NCD awareness and promoting healthy behaviors across 48 of 77 districts of Nepal.
-This includes integrating evidence-based messages into nutrition strategies, improving the capacity of frontline health workers and community leaders, and expanding the Mother Baby Friendly Hospital Initiative (MBFHI) – a global WHO/UNICEF initiative - to 25 maternity hospitals nationwide.
+• Encouraging community engagement for non-communicable disease awareness and promoting healthy behaviours across 48 of 77 districts in Nepal, including integrating evidence-based messages into nutrition strategies, strengthening the capacity of frontline health workers and community leaders, and expanding the Mother and Baby Friendly Hospital Initiative—a global WHO and UNICEF initiative—to 25 maternity hospitals nationwide.

-4. Enhancing the governance and policy for primary prevention by integrating NCDs into the Multi-Sector Nutrition Plan III (2024-2030), advocating for increased resource allocation for supplies, and introducing NCDs into the research.
+• Enhancing governance and policy for primary prevention by integrating non-communicable diseases into the Multi-Sector Nutrition Plan III (2024–2030), advocating for increased resource allocation for medical supplies, and promoting the inclusion of non-communicable diseases in research agendas.

 Expected results

-- Quality HIP continuum of care introduced in Lumbini province with 97 doctors, 453 nurses, and 5,382 Female Community Health Volunteers (FCHVs) trained in HIP protocol, representing 200 health facilities.
+• Quality hyperglycaemia in pregnancy continuum of care introduced in Lumbini province with 97 doctors, 453 nurses, and 5,382 female community health volunteers trained in HIP protocol, representing 200 health facilities.

-- 8,827 FCHVs and 450 peer educators trained in NCD messaging and counselling,
+• 8,827 female community health volunteers and 450 peer educators trained in NCD messaging and counselling.

-- 2,000 pregnant women screened for HIP and referred, as part of prevalence study.
+• 2,000 pregnant women screened for hyperglycaemia in pregnancy and referred, as part of prevalence study.

 Project information